jeroni7100/rouvy-broadcaster/README.md

 # Readme

-Using rouvy-memory-monitor to read and broadcast player state records.
+Using [rouvy-memory-monitor](https://github.com/jeroni7100/rouvy-memory-monitor) to read and broadcast player state records.

+This can be used as an add-on to [Pedal Games](https://pedalgames.online) to use power, cadence, speed, and distance from [Rouvy](https://rouvy.com) as input.

 ## Use

+Download and run the compiled executable from Releases or run it from code.

+From code:

 ```
 npm start